Concentration Camp Liberators Oral History Project

 Abstract

-This is an oral history interview with Holocaust concentration camp liberator John P. Brooks.
-Brooks was a soldier in the 65th Infantry Division, which liberated Flossenbürg on April 21, 1945; he also was at Ohrdruf and went to Mauthausen after the war was over.
+John P. Brooks was a soldier in the 65th Infantry Division, which liberated Flossenbürg on April 21, 1945; he also was at Ohrdruf and went to Mauthausen after the war was over.
 As part of a reconnaissance platoon, his job was to scout the surrounding area, so Brooks did not directly enter the camp.
 While on the road, he and his comrades did encounter groups of displaced persons, possibly even prisoners on death marches.
 After the war, he was sent to Hörsching, Austria, a suburb of Linz where there was a small camp.

 Keywords